aurelia-contrib/aurelia-combo/README.md

 > aurelia-combo has an embedded keymaster which contains unpublished fixes and additional fix on removing registered event handlers.

-Note @combo decorator inject piece of code into two Aurelia lifecycle callbacks: attached and detached.
+Note @combo decorator injects piece of code into two Aurelia life-cycle callbacks: attached and detached.
 This means @combo only works on Aurelia custom elements or components.
 It doesn't work on generic JavaScript classes which has no attached/detached callbacks.

 ```js
 import {combo} from 'aurelia-combo';